What Did The Roman Senate Do?

 The Roman Senate (Senatus) from the latin Senex (for elder or council of elders) was a deliberative governing body.
-Its important to note the difference between deliberative and legislative, in that the Senate itself didn't propose legislation; though magistrates with the Senate, such as Consuls, did.
+It is important to note the difference between deliberative and legislative, in that the Senate itself didn't propose legislation; though magistrates within the Senate, such as Consuls, did.

 Domestic power was vested in the Roman People, through the Committee of the Hundreds (Comitia Centuriata), the Committee of the Tribal People (Comitia Populi Tributa), and the Council of the People (Concilium Plebis).
 Actual legislation was secured in the various assemblies.
 They acted on the recommendations of the Senate's deliberations and also elected the magistrates.